A nurse is coming to pre-screen Dad, checking to see if he can move into assisted living, and you’re on pins and needles.

 Likes/Dislikes?
-Healthy appetite?
+Does he have a healthy appetite?
 Has that changed recently?
 Does he need supplements like Ensure?

 What are his food hazards?

-Eating is a huge part of our daily life, both physically and socially, so these answers can help match him with a good fit facility—one that can help him thrive regardless of his eating needs.
+Eating is a huge part of our daily life, both physically and socially, so these answers can help match him with a good-fit assisted living facility—one that can help him thrive regardless of his eating needs.

 This category can cover him head to toe.